 Olé Spanish Restaurant and Wine Bar

 There’s a reason this legendary Spanish eatery has remained a Central landmark for the past 20 years – the food is amazing!
-If you love tapas in a romantic and authentic setting, then Olé Spanish Restaurant and Wine Bar is your ideal spot.
+If you love tapas in a romantic and authentic setting, then Olé Spanish Restaurant and Wine Bar is the ideal spot.
 The newly launched 20th anniversary brunch invites you to feast on a menu that features twenty all-time favourite dishes (yep, you read that right) enjoyed by the venue’s customers over the past two decades.
-Sizzling Garlic Prawns, Baby Squids in Ink Sauce, Sautéed Chorizo with Garlic and Chives, and Traditional Spanish Seafood Paella are just some of the delights that grace this exquisite menu.
+Sizzling Garlic Prawns, Sautéed Chorizo with Garlic and Chives, and Traditional Spanish Seafood Paella are just some of the delights that grace this exquisite menu.
 As if that isn’t enough to lure you through the rustic arched alcoves of this hidden gem, then surely one of the three free-flow drinks packages is (see below).
 Romantic souls will be charmed to the core as they sip on chilled Sangria, munch on Hot Chocolate Churros, and enjoy beautiful live performances from the restaurant’s musical duo who will literally serenade you on a Spanish guitar at your table – magic!
 At an unbeatable price of $380 per person, Olé sits right up there on our list of favourite brunches in Hong Kong.

 Olé Spanish Restaurant and Wine Bar, 1/F, Shun Ho Tower, 24 Ice House Street, Central, (+852) 2537 8856